FrankenCutters Homepage

 1. Creating and maintaining a website

-Without a website, there wouldn't be a FrankenCutters business, that's for sure.
-The process was:- Register the domain "Frankencutters.com".
+- Register the domain "Frankencutters.com".
 I think that costs about $15/year, and you can register for 5 years at a time.

 - Find a webhosting company (I use ValueWeb).
 That costs about $230 per year, including pop email hosting.
 I really have to have pop email, rather than just a free webmail account.